NicolasCarval/NicolasCarval/README.md

 - 🔭 I recently worked on ...

-  A Project in partnership with **APHP** (Hospitals of Paris) .
-  The goal is simple :
+  The development of an application made for medical image annotation during my internship at GE HealthCare.
+  The goal was to automate the annotation of scanners for specific signs of a pathology (CTEPH).

+  My missions were :
-    1) To develop an algorithm for automatic segmentation of the myocardial infarction zone from cardiac MRI images in order to quantify the size of the infarction and to locate its territory in the heart.
+    1) To develop an algorithm of Deep Learning for automatic segmentation of the heart ventricles.
-    2) From a supervised machine learning algorithm integrating the different characteristics of the detected myocardial infarction, to predict the risk of mortality of the patient after five years of follow-up.

-- 🌱 I’m currently learning ...

-- - I am in an Engineering school ESILV, and I am following the **"Data & AI"** specialization.
-- - I am also following **Marketing** courses as I am studying for a double diploma at EMLV a school of Management.
+    2) To develop an algorithm to approximate the ventricles diameters.
+    3) Then to Integrate those algorithms in an application to review the results of algorithms.

+  During this internship I developed skills in :
+    - Computer Vision (Python, Pytorch).
+    - Backend & Frontend programing (C++, TypeScript).
+    - SCRUM methodology.
+    - Knowledge in the medical field.

 - 👯 I’m looking for a first job...